juliensatti/cpdecrypt/README.md

 python cpd.py
 ````

-## ☣ Manual installation
+## Manual installation

-1. Intall Python by visiting the official [source](https://www.python.org/downloads/windows/]) and selecting the appropriate and desired release (we use python3.8).
+1. Install Python by visiting the official [source](https://www.python.org/downloads/windows/]) and selecting the appropriate and desired release (we use python3.8).

 2. Install dependencies.
 Our code requires the latest pywin32 and aead.
 ````bash